theanine3D/overte-addons/README.md

 ###### CREATE YOUR OWN PET SPECIES:
 In order to add your own custom pets to the app, you will need to create the following for each new species:
-- 10 thumbnails (for the 10 different colors) in the assets/pets/thumbnails folder, with the following name format (replacing # with 0-9): SPECIES#.png
+- 10 thumbnails, 1 for each of the 10 different colors, in 256x256 PNG format, in the assets/pets/thumbnails folder, with the following name format (replacing # with 0-9): SPECIES#.png
   -  Replace SPECIES with your new pet's species, ie. Dog
 - A rigged 3D model in FBX format, without an animation, but should contain the armature/skeleton.
 Place this FBX in assets/pets/ and name it SPECIES.fbx (again, replace SPECIES with your new pet's species name)
 - 4 animations, one for each different mood (Neutral, Happy, Sad, Angry).
 Name them each "SPECIES anim idleMOOD.fbx" with the SPECIES keyword replaced with your new species name, and the MOOD keyword replaced with the corresponding mood.
 These filenames are ALL case sensitive, so if in doubt, try to emulate the naming scheme of the existing pets I already included.